arunsivakumar5/Improving-Malignancy-Classification-through-Robust-Curriculum-Learning-/README.md

 # Algorithm: Curriculum gDRO
-Input: Training data D1 with two superclass labels, training data D2 with three superclass labels, and validation data Dv al with three superclass labels.
+Input: Training data D1 with two superclass labels, training data D2 with three superclass labels, and validation data Dval with three superclass labels.

 Stage one: Training a gDRO model on the easier task for certain number of epochs, this is an additional hyperparameter which is tuned for our method.
 We name it as threshold epoch e
-Train model f gDRO on D1 (Binary classification) via gDRO.
+Train model fgDRO on D1 (Binary classification) via gDRO.

 Stage two: Training gDRO model on the harder task after